hamsammich00/hamsammich00.github.io/_posts/2025-05-06-Welcome-to-my-site.md

 # Welcome

 Hey and welcome to my attempt at a site/blog of what I learn in my attempts to homelab.
-I like a lot of powershell and and looking foreward to getting deep into Proxmox.
+I like a lot of powershell and and looking foreword to getting deep into Proxmox.

 <script src="https://giscus.app/client.js"
         data-repo="hamsammich00/hamsammich00.github.io"